US STOCKS-Wall Street rises as concern eases over Fed tapering

 "His prepared comments were as dovish as the market was expecting," Hogan said.
 "Then the market settled into the fact there was no new news."

-The Fed is currently buying $85 billion a month in bonds as part of its efforts to boost the economy.
-The ultra loose monetary policy is one of the main forces behind a rally in U.S. equities that has helped the S&P 500 and Dow industrials gain about 18 percent so far this year.
+The Fed's ultra loose monetary policy is one of the main forces behind a rally in U.S. equities that has helped the S&P 500 and Dow industrials gain about 18 percent so far this year.

-But investors are turning their attention to when the Fed might alter or halt its bond-buying program and will parse the minutes from the central bank's last policy meeting, due at 2:00 p.m.
-EDT (1800 GMT).

 Adding to the bullish tone, data showed U.S. home resales rose in April to the highest in nearly 3-1/2 years as surging prices lured sellers back into market, which should support the housing sector and the overall economic recovery.

-Health stocks led the S&P 500 higher, with Pfizer shares up 3.2 percent to $29.69 after the giant drug maker said it would unwind its remaining stake in animal health business Zoetis.
+Health stocks led the S&P 500 higher with Pfizer shares up 3.4 percent to $29.77 after the giant drug maker said it would unwind its remaining stake in animal health business Zoetis.

-Bristol-Myers Squibb jumped 6.6 percent to $46.98 after a Citi note highlighted excitement surrounding so-called immunotherapy, in the wake of positive results from clinical trials conducted by companies such as Bristol-Myers and Roche Holding.
+Bristol-Myers Squibb jumped 6.2 percent to $46.79 after a Citi note highlighted excitement surrounding so-called immunotherapy, in the wake of positive results from clinical trials conducted by companies such as Bristol-Myers and Roche Holding ROG.VX.

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS